Ramjet: Air turboramjet

-An air turboramjet has a compressor powered by a gas heated via a heat exchanger within the combustion chamber.

 Supersonic-combustion ramjets (scramjets)

 Ramjet diffusers slow the incoming air to a subsonic velocity before it enters the combustor.
 Scramjets are similar to ramjets, but the air flows through the combustor at supersonic speed.
-This increases the stagnation pressure recovered from the freestream and improves net thrust.
+This increases the pressure recovered from the streaming air and improves net thrust.
 Thermal choking of the exhaust is avoided by having a relatively high supersonic air velocity at combustor entry.
 Fuel injection is often into a sheltered region below a step in the combustor wall.
-The Boeing X-43 was a small experimental ramjet which achieved 5 Mach for 200 seconds on the X-51A Waverider.
+The Boeing X-43 was a small experimental ramjet that achieved 5 Mach for 200 seconds on the X-51A Waverider.